dotdotvictor/final-project/README.md

 ### Brief Summary

 ### Motivation for Project
 I have found it interesting how gravity can be used to launch satellites and spacecraft into space, and I wanted to see if it was possible for me to create a model that could mimic the journey of Voyager 1 and 2.
+During my PHYS151 lab, I programmed a spacecraft flying and reaching a planet by accounting for its trajectory.
+Now, I want to see if I could do the same for a system of planets.

 ### Questions
 What would the trajectory look like if an object passed through the orbit of a planet that had a large mass versus a small mass?